 Usually, a Bill of Review is filed because the defendant was never served with the lawsuit.
 This requires almost irrefutable proof.
 However, if you recently discovered a judgment against you from years ago, then a Bill of Review should be considered.

 Take the First Step to Success

 If you have a default judgment against you, act quickly and call The Cromeens Law Firm!
 We can help you respond in a calculated and timely manner so that the judgment can be rectified.
 Entrust your legal actions to our well-qualified attorneys and let our experience guide you to a successful outcome.
-Contact us today by calling 713-677-2136 or reach us online.
-We look forward to hearing from you!
+Contact us today—we look forward to hearing from you!

 This article is intended as a general educational overview of the subject matter and is not intended to be a comprehensive survey of recent jurisprudence, nor a substitute for legal advice for a specific legal matter.
 If you have a legal issue, please consult an attorney.